rsdoiel/antenna/archives/2025/socal_north_2025.24.md

 ---

-## Can Trump keep troops in LA?
-Gavin Newsom’s case goes to appeals court today
+## Trump lawyers call his decision to send troops to LA ‘unreviewable’ by U.S. courts

 date: 2025-06-17, updated: 2025-06-17, from: The LAist

 The governor's legal team calls the president's arguments for deploying troops to L.A. “terrifying.”
-The 9th Circuit Court of Appeals today is hearing the case.

 <br>